 There is far more to see and do in South Africa than just viewing the wildlife and abundant flora.
 This beautiful territory is packed with some pretty amazing cities as well.
 The legendary beaches and ultimately, the nightlife, will transform your visit to South Africa into a one-of-a-kind holiday.
 Out of all countries spread across the African continent, South Africa is the most developed.
-Urbanism is thriving here, and so it tourism.
-People from all around the world choose to come to Cape Town to explore the coastlines, visit the renown vineyards and enjoy the luxurious resorts.
+Urbanism is thriving here, and so is tourism.
+When planning your trip, it’s important to review South Africa travel health advice so that you can safely explore the country.
+People from all around the world choose to come to Cape Town to explore the coastlines, visit the renowned vineyards and enjoy the luxurious resorts.

 Exploring Cape Town